kyma-project/serverless/docs/user/07-70-function-specification.md

 # Function's specification

-Serverless in Kyma allows you to create Functions in both Node.js and Python.
+With the Serverless module, you can create Functions in both Node.js and Python.
 Although the Function's interface is unified, its specification differs depending on the runtime used to run the Function.

 ## Signature